If you want to invest using Exchange-Traded Funds (ETFs), this post covers some of the best Canadian ETFs you can buy and hold.

 ETFs have simplified the investing process and made it easier than ever to become a do-it-yourself investor and not feel like you are leaving significant returns on the table.

-Below are some of the advantages and disadvantages of ETF:
+Below are some of the advantages and disadvantages of ETFs:

 Pros of ETFs: